Something for everyone

 What to bring

 Some participants bring their own calculators, digital cameras and laptops, but they are not required, and will be provided if needed.
 However, we would recommend that you bring your own laptop if you would prefer to work on it and more easily continue after the School is over.
-Some participants bring their musical instruments to make a nice atmosphere during the leisure time.
+Some participants bring musical instruments or board games for leisure time.

 If you have a medical condition (like allergies or any chronic condition), make sure you bring enough medication and notify the organizers in advance!